Tag: responsive websites

-In addition, more and more people are accessing websites through wearable devices and their car’s navigation systems among other platforms.
-It is important that your website can be viewed properly regardless of the device that is being used because it allows users to have a better user experience.
-Google also rewards websites that are optimized for mobile devices, so having a responsive website is also important for SEO.
+In addition, more and more people are accessing websites through other internet-capable devices.
+These devices include wearable devices and their car’s navigation systems among other platforms.
+It is important that your website can be viewed properly regardless of the device that is being used because it allows users to have a better user experience, and the better the experience, the more likely they will spend more time visiting and interacting with the website.
+Google also rewards websites that are optimized for mobile devices by ranking them higher in search engine results, so having a responsive website is also important for SEO.

 How can I tell if my website is responsive?

-Many website builders, like WordPress, provide tools that will allow you to “see” what a website will look like on a desktop monitor, on a tablet, or over a mobile phone.
-It may be a good idea to use those tools regularly to get an idea of what your website looks like on various devices, but those tools are not 100% accurate.
-They cannot account for all possible screen sizes or device types nor can they always accurately reflect the performance of a website in an actual environment.
+Many website builders, like WordPress, provide tools that will allow you to “see” what a website will look like on a desktop monitor, on a tablet, and over a mobile phone.
+It may be a good idea to use those tools regularly, particularly when you make changes to a website, to get an idea of what your website looks like on various devices.
+These tools are not 100% accurate, however.
+No tools can account for all possible screen sizes or device types nor can they always accurately reflect the performance of a website in an actual environment.

 If I am using a website builder, do I need to worry about my website being responsive?

-Yes, though it may not be as much of a factor as creating a website from scratch.
-Many pre-designed templates from WordPress, Wix, and Squarespace, among others, come with pre-designed templates that are designed to be responsive, but that doesn’t mean they always are.
+If you use a website builder, you should still worry and check for website responsiveness, but it may not be as much of a factor as creating a website from scratch.
+Many popular website builders such as WordPress, Wix, and Squarespace, among others, come with pre-designed templates that are designed to be responsive, but that doesn’t mean they always are.
 When designing a website, regardless of method of doing so, you may wish to check your website on different devices to ensure that it is truly responsive.